 Learn, Is castor oil safe for dogs here

 Vanilla extract is obtained by immersing vanilla beans in a mixture of water and ethanol for two months.
 As it’s a less processed product, it has a distinct flavor.
 Sweeteners such as sugar or corn syrup are also included in the production of vanilla extract.
 It’s an important additive in various Western desserts like cakes, cookies, brownies, cupcakes, custards, ice creams, and puddings.
 Vanilla extract and vanilla essence are not the same in terms of flavor and ingredients used.

 Can Dog Have Vanilla Extract?

 A dog can’t have vanilla extract as it’s poisonous to them.
-It’s majorly made up of alcohol that’s why drinking even a less amount of vanilla extract is lethal to your pup’s health.
-Also, make sure to avoid giving your dog baked items that have vanilla extract.
+It’s majorly made up of alcohol, that’s why drinking even a less amount of vanilla extract is lethal to your pup’s health.
+Also, avoid giving your dog, baked items that have vanilla extract.

 Vanilla Extract Poisoning Symptoms

 You’ll see the following symptoms when your canine friend ingests vanilla extract.